How to freeze herbs for winter– an easy tutorial to help you preserve some of your favorite herbs for the cold season.

 The herbs are safe in the freezer for 4-6 months.

-NOTE: Plain frozen herb leaves are not great as a garnish on a salad, for example, as they can be limp compared to fresh, but I often mix them into the dressing to spice it up.
+NOTE: Plain frozen herb leaves are not great as a garnish on a salad, as they can be limp compared to fresh ones, but I often mix them into the dressing to spice it up.
 I put them in soups, hot dishes or stews and I just love them!

 Few days ago, we were walking around the neighborhood when we saw the community garden.
 We went to check it out and while we were admiring the beautiful tomatoes, peppers and eggplants among other herbs and flowers, we met a neighbor who was attending his vegetable garden.